Pied butcherbird: Conservation status

 The pied butcherbird is listed as being a species of least concern by the IUCN, on account of its large range and stable population with no evidence of any significant decline.

 Behaviour

-The pied butcherbird is thought to be monogamous, though its breeding habits have not been much studied.
+The pied butcherbird is thought to be monogamous, though its breeding habits have not been studied much.
 There is evidence of cooperative breeding, with some mated pairs being assisted by up to several other helper birds.
 These individuals help feed young and defend the nest.
 These pairs or small groups defend their territory from intruders, mobbing and chasing raptors and other birds, and occasionally dogs or people.
 They may attack animals (and people) that venture too close to the nest, with one bird coming front-on while the other may approach from behind.

 The maximum age recorded from banding has been 22 years 1.7 months, for an individual banded in Rockhampton in June 1988 and recovered in August 2010–7 km away.
 The bird was injured and had to be euthanased.